 Jurisdiction has this?
 (Yes/No) Citation and Date (code chapter or name of plan, date of enactment or plan adoption) Authority (local, county, state, federal) Responsible Person, Department or Agency Transportation Plan No - - - How has or will this be integrated with the HMP and how does this reduce risk?
-Agriculture Plan No - - - How has or will this be integrated v ow has or will this be integrated with the HMP and how does this reduce risk?
-Climate Action/ Resilience/Sustainability Plan No - - - How has or will this be integrated v with the HMP and how does this reduce risk?
-Tourism Plan No - - - How has or will this be integrated v with the HMP and how does this reduce risk?
-Business/ Downtown Development Plan No - - - How has or will this be integrated w with the HMP and how does this reduce risk?
-Other No - - - How has or will this be integrated w with the HMP and how does this reduce risk?
-RESPONSE/RECOVERY PLANN ING Emergency Operations Plan Yes Andover Township Emergency Operation Plan, Adopted 2021.
+Agriculture Plan No - - - How has or will this be integrated with the HMP and how does this reduce risk?
+Climate Action/ Resilience/Sustainability Plan No - - - How has or will this be integrated with the HMP and how does this reduce risk?
+Tourism Plan No - - - How has or will this be integrated with the HMP and how does this reduce risk?
+Business/ Downtown Development Plan No - - - How has or will this be integrated with the HMP and how does this reduce risk?
+Other No - - - How has or will this be integrated and how does this reduce risk?
+RESPONSE/RECOVERY PLANN IING Emergency Operations Plan Yes Andover Township Emergency Operation Plan, Adopted 2021.
 Expire in 2025.
 Local Andover Township Emergency Management How has or will this be integrated with the HMP and how does this reduce risk?
 The Emergency Operations Plan defines the scope of preparedness and emergency management activities necessary in the Township.
 This document assigns responsibility to organizations and individuals for carrying out specific actions that exceed routine responsibility at projected times and places during an emergency; sets lines of authority and organizational relationships and shows how all actions will be coordinated; identifies how people and property are protected; and identifies personnel, equipment, facilities, supplies, and other resources available within the jurisdiction or by agreement with other jurisdictions.
-Continuity of Operations Plan No - - - How has or will this be integrated v with the HMP and how does this reduce risk?
-Substantial Damage Response Plan No - - - How has or will this be integrated w with the HMP and how does this reduce risk?
-Threat and Hazard Identification and Risk Assessment No - - - How has or will this be integrated v with the HMP and how does this reduce risk?
-Post-Disaster Recovery Plan No - - - How has or will this be integrated v with the HMP and how does this reduce risk?
+Continuity of Operations Plan No - - - How has or will this be integrated with the HMP and how does this reduce risk?
+Substantial Damage Response Plan No - - - How has or will this be integrated with the HMP and how does this reduce risk?
+Threat and Hazard Identification and Risk Assessment No - - - How has or will this be integrated with the HMP and how does this reduce risk?
+Post-Disaster Recovery Plan No - - - How has or will this be integrated with the HMP and how does this reduce risk?